deborah-pardoq86q/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Use tools like task managers, calendars, or lists to keep track of your tasks to ensure nothing gets overlooked.
 Additionally, learn to say "no" to tasks that are not aligned with your goals or don't fit into your schedule.
 Finally, stay up-to-date with new technologies and programming languages to stay competitive in the industry.

+# 2023-12-31
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you complete the tasks that are most critical to your project or business.

+Next, use a scheduling tool or plan to allocate time to each task.
+Allocate time based on the importance and complexity of the task, as well as your own availability.
+Using a schedule will keep you accountable and help prevent you from getting sidetracked or spending too much time on one task when others need attention.
+ - 来自帮助助手